sourceplusplus/interface-jetbrains/docs/markdown/01-introduction/06-configure-source-plugin.md

 If your Source++ Core server is in secure mode you will also need to input the API token.

-You can test this connection by pressing "Test Connection".
+You can test this connection by clicking the "Test Connection" button.
 If everything worked correctly you should see something similar to the following results:

 ![](../../images/plugin/Successful%20Connection.png)